Increase your positive reviews by up to 37%!

 How to Find Books for Amazon Selling?

-As someone who has invested in the buy-and-sell book business, I assure you it is far more rewarding than doing old-school canvassing.
-Sellers use unique techniques for their inventory.
-The following are the various methods to find good books for Amazon selling:
+As someone who has invested in the buy-and-sell book business, I assure you it is much more rewarding than old-school canvassing.
+Sellers use unique ways for sourcing books.
+Here are some methods to find good books to resell on Amazon:

 Scanning

-It is amongst the most common ways of finding books.
-People using the scanning method proceed to the sales where books are cheap (about one dollar) and scan all bar codes with their portable scanners or smartphone apps.
+It is one of the most common ways to find books.
+People use the scanning method by going to sales where books are cheap (around one dollar) and scanning all barcodes with portable scanners or smartphone apps.

-There is another app that cross-references the BSR of the book and also its lowest sales price.
-It will notify the seller whether the book is worthy of purchase or not.
-A scanner typically carries the box, the shopping cart, or plenty of reusable bags for shopping to haul the goods around.
-The method is closely similar to Retail Arbitrage.
+There is another app that checks the book’s BSR and lowest sales price.
+It tells the seller if the book is a good deal.
+A scanner usually brings a box, a shopping cart, or many reusable bags to carry the books.
+This method is similar to Retail Arbitrage.

 Wholesaling

 It is for finding books to be sold.
-Instead of trying to scan every book in the book sale, I would be making offers for the whole bundle.
-This way works well on yard sales, estate sales, and even at closings of bookstores.
+Instead of trying to scan every book in a sale, I would make offers for the whole bundle upfront.
+This wholesale method works well at yard sales, estate sales, and bookstore closings.
 Being unselective can lower the price of each book and leave me with unsellable books.
-For every good purchase, I will have three books for donation in every book worth listing.
-Effectively, the inventory will be at one dollar per item.
+For every good purchase, I will have three books for donation for each new book worth listing.
+Effectively, the inventory will cost one dollar per item.

 Online Arbitrage (OA)

-It is another method of finding books through buying a certain book or books on a single marketplace (like Craiglist or eBay) and having to resell books on another marketplace.
-It will consume more time than the scanning and wholesaling methods, so it is best to aim for books that can be sold for $25 or even more.
-Books of first edition and textbooks are great targets.
+It is another way to make money by looking for an inventory of books.
+You buy books at low prices on one marketplace (like Craigslist or eBay) and resell them on another marketplace.
+This takes more time than scanning or wholesaling, so aim for books you can sell for $25 or more.
+First edition books and text books are great targets.

 9 Simple Steps for Starting a Book Selling Business on Amazon

-After understanding the basics of selling used books on Amazon, the following are simple steps to get the know-how on the bookselling business you are hoping to start.
+After learning the basics of selling used books on Amazon, here are simple steps as a guide to help you start selling books on Amazon.
+Use the Amazon Seller app for the resale business you want to start.

 Step 1: Pick the sourcing method

-Among the methods listed previously, choose the one that fits you and your personality best.
+Among the methods listed before, pick the one that suits you and your personality.

 Step 2: Look for an inventory